compound-finance/quark/README.md

 Callbacks are an opt-in feature of Quark scripts that allow for an external contract to call into the Quark script (in the context of the _Quark wallet_) during the same transaction.
 An example use-case of callbacks is Uniswap flashloans ([example script](./quark-core-scripts/src/UniswapFlashLoan.sol)), where the Uniswap pool will call back into the _Quark wallet_ to make sure that the loan is paid off before ending the transaction.

 Callbacks need to be explicitly turned on by Quark scripts.
-Specifically, this is done by writing the callback target address to the callback storage slot in _Quark State Manager_ (can be done via the `allowCallback` helper function in [`QuarkScript.sol`](./quark-core/src/QuarkScript.sol)).
+Specifically, this is done by writing the callback target address to the callback storage slot in _Quark Nonce Manager_ (can be done via the `allowCallback` helper function in [`QuarkScript.sol`](./quark-core/src/QuarkScript.sol)).

 ### EIP-1271 Signatures